Insight: Syria's opposition considers national rebel army, Islamists angered

 A source in Aleppo close to al-Nusra Front said: "With every passing day, those living outside are becoming tools to the West ...
 They fear Islam and see it as the enemy.
 Unfortunately, some Syrians are falling into this trap."

-Western-backed rebels say the new structure might be modelled on U.S.-backed militias, known as "Awakening Councils", which drove al Qaeda from Iraq's Anbar region six years ago.
+Western-backed rebels say the new structure might be modeled on U.S.-backed militias, known as "Awakening Councils", which drove al Qaeda from Iraq's Anbar region six years ago.

 The leader of one moderate Islamist brigade, which operates in several parts of the country, said he supported the proposal, but would not say if his fighters would join.